WithPrecedent/wonka/docs/index.md

 All `wonka` factory classes have a `create` class method which is used to construct new items.
 The only required parameter for `create` is `item`, which contains the data for building products.
 Other parameters are optional, but may be used for greater functionality, particularly in regard to `Producer` mixins, discussed below.

-These are the registry factory classes:
+These are the registry factory classes.
+Keys for any registry-style factory follow the naming convention of the global setting `_KEY_NAMER` (defaults to snakecase) which may be changed with `set_keyer`.
+These are the registration-style classes:

 * `Registrar`: a factory that creates items from data stored in the `registry` class attribute (which may be any dict-like object).
 * `Subclasser`: mixin that acts like a `Registrar`, but without the `registry` attribute.
 Instead, the class creates a dictionary facade at runtime by drawing data from the `__subclasses__` attribute of every class.
-Keys for 'registry' follow the naming convenction of the global setting `_KEY_NAMER` (defaults to snakecase) which may be changed with `set_keyer`.

-The second type of factory is a dispatch type.
+The second type of factory is dispatch.
 These factories will call creation class methods of subclasses that follow the naming convention of `_METHOD_NAMER` (`f'from_{snakecase(substring))}'` by default) which may be changed with `set_method_namer`.
 These are the dispatcher factories:

 * `Sourcerer`: calls the appropriate creation class method based on the type of the first passed argument.
 The keys of `sources` are types which the `item` argument may either be instances of subclasses of those types to trigger the dispatching to the appropriate creation method.
 * `Delegate`: similar to `Sourcerer`, but it does not have a `sources` attribute.
 Instead, it uses the string name of the type of the `item` argument.
 This is far less forgiving than the process used by `Sourcerer` and should only be used if you are absolutely sure that the string names of the `item` arguments will always correspond with a creation method in the `Delegate`.